GSA-TTS/FAC/terraform/sandbox/README.md

-# Make sure to have CF CLI on WSL2 Ubuntu
+# WSL2 Ubuntu Installation
+If you don't already have it, download [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-You must be running version 8+ of the CF client for the helper scripts to work and WSL2 Ubuntu for terraform.
+You must be running version 8+ of the CF client for the helper scripts to work and WSL2 Ubuntu/Linux for terraform.

 Open command line or powershell as admin.
 ```